A Survey on 3D Skeleton Based Person Re-Identification: Taxonomy, Advances, Challenges, and Interdisciplinary Prospects: Challenges and Prospects

-Existing SRID models \shortcite{rao2022simmc,rao2023transg,rao2024hierarchical} report unstable performance variations that are sensitive to different model parameter initialization, hyper-parameter settings ($e.g.,$ clustering parameters) and the diverse data distributions.
-Owing to such \textit{non-robust} performance, many studies opt for the best-trained model with intricately-selected parameters, while they often fail to reflect the true average performance of architectures and exhibit limited adaptivity in practice.
+\textbf{Model Robustness.} A few SRID models report unstable performance variations that are sensitive to different model parameter initialization, hyper-parameter settings ($e.g.,$ clustering parameters) and varying data distributions \cite{rao2022simmc}.
+As these studies opt for the best-trained model with finely-tuned parameters, this practice often fails to reflect the architecture's true average performance and shows limited adaptability in real-world applications.

-To obtain a more robust SRID model, it is necessary to delve into the investigation of effects of model initialization, essential hyper-parameters, and data quality ($e.g.,$ extreme data noise or imbalance) on model performance.
-A comprehensive empirical evaluation of them is necessary to seek key factors for the improvement or control of model robustness.
-Theoretical analyses of performance variations in terms of model-approximated functions and convergence conditions \shortcite{rao2022simmc,rao2023transg} can also be provided for more robust model design.
-Moreover, multi-faceted evaluation metrics including performance average and standard deviation should be reported to better evaluate the overall robustness of models.
+A key future direction is to systematically investigate how key factors ($e.g.$, model initialization, data quality) affect robustness, which is essential for developing more reliable models.
+Theoretical analyses of performance variations in terms of model-approximated functions and convergence conditions can also be provided for more robust model design.
+Moreover, multi-faceted evaluation metrics, such as performance average and standard deviation, should be reported to better measure the overall robustness of models.